How to Spend One Day in Ghent from Brussels

 Ghent One Day Itinerary

 So, what to do in Ghent for a day?
-Here is my recommended, self-guided itinerary on how to spend on day in Ghent over 40 to add to your solo Belgium travel.
-It’s a lot in one day, but worth it.
-Enjoy!
+Here is my recommended, self-guided day trip itinerary on how to spend one day in Ghent over 50 to add to your solo Belgium travel.
+It’s a lot in one day, but well worth it.

 - SMK Museum